 - How do people identify and access information, advice, support, and assistance in solving their problems?

-- How do we ensure that dispute resolution pathways are simple, effective, and cost-effective and deliver justice to people and organizations?
+- How do we ensure that dispute resolution pathways are simple, cost-effective and deliver justice to people and organizations?

 - How do we identify systemic problems, and address them so as to reduce risk of future recurrence?